Menu

 This is why onsite optimization - or technical SEO as it’s also known - is so important.
 You can have the best content in the world (which is super-duper important too, by the way) but if your website isn’t running like a well-oiled machine, you’re gonna struggle to get that sweet top spot in the results pages.

 Here at Matter Solutions, we have what we affectionately refer to as our ‘web worthy certificate’ which is basically an A to Z of everything that could hinder page speed and functionality, or just generally get in the way of Google indexing your site.
-By making sure everything about your site is optimised to rank and function well, we know that we’re going to get every last drop of ‘link juice’ out of the work we do to increase the visibility of your business online.
+By making sure everything about your site is optimized to rank and function well, we know that we’re going to get every last drop of ‘link juice’ out of the work we do to increase the visibility of your business online.

 We use an arsenal of tools - that are either provide by Google or Google approved - to discover issues, implement changes and monitor our clients’ websites so we know everything we do is in line with their best practice procedures.
 As I mentioned before, Google’s priority is to serve up the most useful and accurate results to its users, that way, the brand ‘Google’ becomes synonymous with search and people don’t get frustrated with unsatisfactory results and go elsewhere.